ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 [The challenges of Releasing the *Moana* Island Scene (Tamstorf & Pritchett, EGSR 2019)](https://disneyanimation.com/publications/the-challenges-of-releasing-the-moana-island-scene/)
 </small>

-# *Mesh*
+# Polygonal meshes

 -   The scenes seen in the previous slides are formed by the combination of many simple shapes.

 -   Keeping a list of simple shapes in memory requires a series of non-trivial measures.

--   Today we will discuss *meshes*, in which the elementary shape is precisely a planar triangle.
+-   Today we will discuss *triangular meshes*, in which the elementary shape is precisely a planar triangle.
 (The same discussion can be made for quadrilateral *meshes*, but for simplicity we will focus on triangles).

-# Storing Triangles
+# Storing triangles

 -   We have seen how to implement the code to calculate the intersection between a ray and a triangle in the general case where the triangle is encoded by its three vertices $A$, $B$, and $C$.